BBVA/apicheck/docs/source/home/installation_and_quickstart.rst

 Learning by example: Discovering non-documented APIs
 ----------------------------------------------------

 One of the biggest problems you'll face while testing an API is the lack of documentation.
 The majority of REST API are not designed to be *auto-discoverable*.
-For this reason ``APICheck`` has the **proxy** command.
+For this reason ``APICheck`` provides the **proxy** command.

 1 - Launching the proxy
 +++++++++++++++++++++++